Lee Anderson: Suspension of Conservative whip

 On 24 February 2024, Anderson had the Conservative parliamentary whip suspended for his unwillingness to apologise for comments in a GB News discussion on an article by former Home Secretary Suella Braverman where she had stated that "The truth is that the Islamists, the extremists and the antisemites are in charge now".
 Anderson alleged that "Islamists" controlled London, its Mayor Sadiq Khan, and the Labour Party leader Keir Starmer, saying: "I don't actually believe that the Islamists have got control of our country, but what I do believe is they've got control of Khan and they've got control of London, and they've got control of Starmer as well."
 GB News issued a statement on 26 February, which had been drafted by Anderson two days earlier in which he declined to apologise for his comments but said that his "words may have been clumsy but... were borne out of sheer frustration at what is happening to our beautiful capital city."

-He was criticised by Labour and some Conservative Party politicians, including former Chancellor of the Exchequer Sajid Javid, and the party's leader in the London Assembly, Neil Garratt.
+Anderson was criticised by Labour and some Conservative Party politicians, including former Chancellor of the Exchequer Sajid Javid, and the party's leader in the London Assembly, Neil Garratt.
 Prime Minister Rishi Sunak stated that Anderson's comments were "wrong, unacceptable and ill-judged" but he did not believe he was "racist or Islamophobic".
 Following his suspension, Anderson did not rule out defecting to Reform UK; he had a private meeting with its leader Richard Tice on 25 February.